Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 </Tabs>

-## SyncEvent
+## Replace SyncEvent with RPC event

 MLAPI does not provide an equivalent for `SyncEvent`.
-To port `SyncEvent` code from UNet to MLAPI send an RPC to invoke the event on the other side.
+To port `SyncEvent` code from UNet to MLAPI, send an RPC to invoke the event on the other side.

 <Tabs
   className="unique-tabs"